MarcoLodini/windows365/Windows365/roles.md

 **Security and monitoring**: Microsoft secures the cloud infrastructure.
 Customers manage Windows client OS and application security running in the cloud.

 **Support and troubleshooting**: Microsoft provides platform-level support.
 Customers handle OS-level issues, application troubleshooting, and user-related concerns.

-## Responsibilities

-Microsoft and customers have the following responsibilities:

 <!-- ########################## -->
 ## Next steps